A Survey on Transformer Compression

-\textbf{Early Exiting.} Early exiting can dynamically allocate different resources for each input sample and maintain the original performance, which has been successfully used in information retrieval system~\cite{cambazoglu2010early} and convolutional networks~\cite{teerapittayanon2016branchynet}.
+\textbf{Early exiting.} Early exiting can dynamically allocate different resources for each input sample and maintain the original performance.
+This technology has been successfully used in information retrieval system~\cite{cambazoglu2010early} and convolutional networks~\cite{teerapittayanon2016branchynet}.
 Many early exiting technologies have been proposed for encoder-only Transformers~\cite{stickland2019bert,schwartz2020right,liu2020fastbert,hou2020dynabert}.
 The key problem in early exiting is determining when to exit.
-The existing works mainly utilize intrinsic confidence measures~\cite{stickland2019bert}, routing in advance~\cite{liu2021faster} or training a early-exit classifier~\cite{schuster2021consistent}.
-For transformers with decoders, several works have been proposed.
-Elbayad \emph{et.al}~\cite{elbayad2020depth} introduces the depth-adaptive transoformer for accelerating machie translation.
-CALM~\cite{schuster2022confident} proposes to dynamically allocate different computational resources for different input and timestep.
-CALM can achieve speedup of up to $3\times$ on T5 encoder-decoder model.
-SkipDecoder~\cite{del2023skipdecode} bypasses tokens in lower layers to middle layers which enable batch inference and reuse KV caching.
-SkipDecoder obtains $2\times$ to $5\times$ inference speedups on OPT models.
+The existing works mainly utilize intrinsic confidence measures~\cite{stickland2019bert}, routing in advance~\cite{liu2021faster}, or training a early-exit classifier~\cite{schuster2021consistent}.
+For Transformers with decoders, several works have been proposed.
+For example, Elbayad \emph{et.al}~\cite{elbayad2020depth} introduces the depth-adaptive Transformer for accelerating machine translation.
+CALM~\cite{schuster2022confident} proposes to dynamically allocate different computational resources for different input and timesteps, achieving speedups of up to $3\times$ on T5 encoder-decoder model.
+Additionally, SkipDecoder~\cite{del2023skipdecode} bypasses tokens in lower layers to middle layers in order to enable batch inference and reuse KV caching, achieving inference speedups of $2\times$ to $5\times$ on OPT models.

-\textbf{Speculative Sampling.} Speculative sampling is a special accelerating approach for transformer decoding by computing several tokens in parallel~\cite{leviathan2023fast,chen2023accelerating}.
-In large language model, decoding $K$ tokens requires $K$ runs of the model which is slow.
-Taking the reference tokens generated from smaller models, speculative sampling runs these tokens in parallel can significantly make the decoding process faster.
+\textbf{Speculative sampling.} Speculative sampling, a special acceleration approach for Transformer decoding, computes several tokens in parallel~\cite{leviathan2023fast,chen2023accelerating}.
+In large language models, decoding $K$ tokens requires $K$ runs of the model -- a slow process.
+Taking the reference tokens generated from smaller models, speculative sampling runs these tokens in parallel to significantly accelerate the decoding process.
 Moreover, the rejection scheme~\cite{chen2023accelerating} can preserve the distribution of the original LLM so that speculative sampling is theoretically lossless.
-Yang \emph{et.al}~\cite{yang2023inference} further take the input text as reference tokens without introducing extra models.
-LLMCad~\cite{xu2023llmcad} introduces an on-device inference engine for LLMs with speculative sampling as a key technology.
+For example, Yang \emph{et.al}~\cite{yang2023inference} further take the input text as reference tokens without introducing extra models.
+And LLMCad~\cite{xu2023llmcad} introduces an on-device inference engine for LLMs with speculative sampling as a key technology.